“The more that you read, the more things you will know. The more that you learn, the more places you will go.” – Dr Seuss

 - We also provide the Bug Club home reading programme.
 This exciting resource allows children to access allocated books on their tablets/computers at home.
 The more they read the more rewards they receive.
 As well as developing their reading skills this Bug Club motivates our children to read for pleasure with colourful, engaging books and built in comprehension challenges.
 If you would like to access Bug Club please follow this link: Bug Club Login

-This follows on from our Phonics work.
-The children are taught to read and spell age appropriate words from the National Curriculum.
+From Year Two, the children are taught to read and spell age appropriate words from the National Curriculum.
 They are tested on these each week.
 Theses structured spelling sessions include handwriting, revision of previous spelling patterns and the spelling and understanding of new words.
 Throughout school we also have a set of Non-negotiable spellings which the children must spell correctly in all aspects of written work.
 Success and effort in weekly spelling tests is rewarded with spelling prizes.
 Please see Year group information pages for this week’s spellings.

 Early writing begins in F1 where children are encouraged to make marks which they start to give meaning to.
 They are provided with a wide range of stimulating equipment to encourage make making such as large brushes with paint or water and dragging streamers through puddles.
 Once large muscles co-ordination is well developed children begin to develop small muscle co-ordination using chalk, pencils and felt pens.
 As children’s marks develop they are motivated to write in a wide range of ways through carefully planned opportunities for writing e.g. chalking on paving stones, boards and notepads in the home corner.
 They begin to use some of their letter knowledge in their writing.
 This usually begins with letters from their name and progresses on to children using known letters for the initial sound in words.
 As their phonic knowledge increases they begin to segment simple words (vc/cvc) to spell.
 When the children are able to spell simple words they are introduced to how sentences are structures.
 The idea of Talk for Writing is used to develop simple story structures.